mlissner/michaeljaylissner.com/content/exploratory-analysis-of-service-recipients-of-community-services-bureau.md

 children of parents working as many as 12 hours/day to have lower developmental scores than those of parents working fewer hours, this was not borne out by the data.
-Instead, there is a downward trend as the primary caregiver worked more hours until they began working <em>more than</em> eight hours/day, at which point developmental scores begin to rise again.
+Instead, there is a downward trend as the primary caregiver worked more hours until they began working *more than* eight hours/day, at which point developmental scores begin to rise again.

 ![No alt]({filename}/images/ehsd/PC%20Hours%20Per%20Day%202.png)